sepluginloader/PluginTemplate/README.md

 5. Open the solution in Visual Studio or Rider
 6. Make a test build, it should deploy the resulting files to their respective target folders (see them in the build log)
 7. Test that the empty plugin can be enabled in Plugin Loader (client), Torch Server's UI and the Dedicated Server's UI
-8. Delete the `ReplaceGuidsAndRename.py` from the Shared project and the working copy folder (not needed anymore)
+8. Delete the `ReplaceGuidsAndRename.py` from the `Solution Items` folder of the solution (it is not needed anymore)
 9. Replace the contents of this file with the description of your plugin
 10. Follow the TODO comments in the source code
 11. Look into the source code of other plugins for examples on how to patch the game